fabienfrfr/tptt/README.md

 - **Compatibility**: Designed to integrate with Hugging Face Transformers and similar PyTorch models.

 > [!IMPORTANT]
-> After the injection of LiZA, the model must be fine‑tuned for alignment.
+> After the injection of LiZA, the model must be fine‑tuned for alignment and obtain memory.

 ![overview](./docs/fig.png)